d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/integral-calculus_vn.md

 The sum on the inside is precisely the discretization of the integral -->

-Tổng bên trong chính xác là sự rời rạc của tích phân.
+Tổng bên trong chính xác là phiên bản rời rạc của tích phân.

 $$